Straightedge and compass construction: Solid constructions

 A point has a solid construction if it can be constructed using a straightedge, compass, and a (possibly hypothetical) conic drawing tool that can draw any conic with already constructed focus, directrix, and eccentricity.
 The same set of points can often be constructed using a smaller set of tools.
-For example, using a compass, straightedge, and a piece of paper on which we have the parabola y=x2 together with the points (0,0) and (1,0), one can construct any complex number that has a solid construction.
+For example, using a compass, straightedge, and a piece of paper on which we have the parabola y = x2 together with the points (0,0) and (1,0), one can construct any complex number that has a solid construction.
 Likewise, a tool that can draw any ellipse with already constructed foci and major axis (think two pins and a piece of string) is just as powerful.

 The ancient Greeks knew that doubling the cube and trisecting an arbitrary angle both had solid constructions.
-Archimedes gave a solid construction of the regular 7-gon.
+Archimedes gave a neusis construction of the regular heptagon, which was interpreted by medieval Arabic commentators, Bartel Leendert van der Waerden, and others as being based on a solid construction, but this has been disputed, as other interpretations are possible.
 The quadrature of the circle does not have a solid construction.